garyongguanjie/garyongguanjie.github.io/_posts/2020-9-2-Poker-Probabilities.md

 Unfortunately there are not many programs that calculate the above probability.

-# Estimating Probabilities for 5 player Texas Holdem
+# Estimating Winning Probabilities for 5 player Texas Holdem
 Due to the high computational costs I have decided to estimate them.
 Estimation is a simple task.
 We just need to randomly shuffle and simulate the playouts and count the number of times that we win.
 For the purpose of this post I have decided to investigate 5 player Texas Holdem Poker from the perspective of a single player.

-# Preflop Probabilites
+# Preflop Winning Probabilites

-Here are the estimated probabilites for unsuited preflop and suited preflop.
+Here are the estimated winning probabilites for unsuited preflop and suited preflop.
 For those unfamiliar preflop is where there is no card shown yet.
+Note unsuited means both cards have different suits.
+While suited menas both cards have the same suit.

 ![unsuited-preflop]({{ site.baseurl }}/images/pokerImages/unsuited-preflop.PNG)